rohan-paul/monsterapi_test/README.md

 **🤔 Thinking of deploying a popular Large Language Model (LLM) or a custom fine-tuned one, in production with low-cost and low-complexity ❓**

-✨ Monster-API is one "THE BEST" option - gateway to seamlessly deploy LLMs and docker containers on its robust GPU compute infrastructure (24GB NVIDIA RTX A5000 or 80GB A100 and going upto 160GB of VRAM).
+✨ MonsterAPI is the best LLM deployment solution that I've recently come across.
+It enables me to host pre-trained and fine-tuned LLMs in one-click on its GPU cloud with a vast scalability and range of GPUs from 16GB to 80GB vRAM options.

-✨ Use it for a wide range of use cases such as Quick QA, quick commands, data summarization, and sophisticated queries.
+✨ I've used it for a wide range of use cases such as Quick QA, quick commands, data summarization, and sophisticated queries.

 ✨ Quickly get an API endpoint that can start serving text generation requests using models like Llama2 7B, CodeLlama 34B, Falcon 40B or any of your custom/finetuned models.

-✨ Developed with the vLLM (Variably-Large Language Models) project as its foundation, the Deploy service is optimized for high throughput.
+✨ Developed with the vLLM (Variably-Large Language Models) project as its foundation, Monster Deploy is optimized for high throughput.

-✨ As per their official blog, they were able to serve Zephyr-7b, a SOTA Open source 7B param LLM, at an incredibly economical rate of $1.25/hr, serving 39K requests per hour with an average request latency of 16ms on a 24GB GPU.
-A total of 10 million tokens generated in an hour.
+✨ As per their official blog, they recently delivered upto 10 Million tokens peak throughput for a mere cost of $1.25 while serving Zephyr 7B model, serving 39K requests per hour with an average request latency of 16ms on a 24GB GPU.

 And this was using Monster Deploy on GPUs such as NVIDIA RTX A5000 (24GB)  and A100 (80GB).